 Kokoen Garden

-Next to Himeji Castle is Kokoen Garden, a beautiful Japanese style garden divided into different sections.
+Next to Himeji Castle is Kokoen Garden, a beautiful Japanese-style garden divided into different sections.

 After leaving Himeji Castle and collecting the stroller our toddler fell asleep.
 At the garden entrance, I asked the attendant if we were able to push a stroller around and they showed us an accessible path.

 It was fascinating to watch a gardener manicuring a tree.
-They had a ladder set up in the pond and an umbrella hanging off the tree to catch the trimmings before they fell in the water.
-There were parts that were only accessible by stepping stones or narrow gravel paths.
+They had a ladder set up in the pond and an umbrella hanging off the tree to catch the trimmings before they fell into the water.
+Some parts were only accessible by stepping stones or narrow gravel paths.
 We took turns staying with the stroller while the other viewed these sections.
 The Bonsai area was open and we were able to walk through it together looking at the different varieties.
 Some of them looked to be really old.
-Gardener in JapanBonsai Kokoen Garden

 After we walked past a tea ceremony house, we came to landscaped gardens separated into different areas with a variety of trees and plants throughout.
 In one section there was a small pond with stepping-stones and little bridges.
-At one end there was a Japanese style gazebo over the water.
+At one end there was a Japanese-style gazebo over the water.

-The bamboo garden was the last section of Kokoen gardens.
+The bamboo garden was the last section of Kokoen Gardens.
 A path looped through the bamboo.
-Some people confused.
-I think that they expected to find the exit.
-We went out through a wooden gate, I love Japanese style roofing and stopped to admire this mini version up close.
-Bamboo in Kokoen gardenJapanese Garden gate
+We went out through a wooden gate, I love Japanese-style roofing and stopped to admire this mini version up close.

 Kokoen Garden with a toddler

 It was really nice to just wander around and take in the different areas.
 Our toddler was sound asleep in the stroller and the timing was perfect as we got to enjoy a relaxing walk through a Japanese garden in peace.
-Obviously, it would have been a lot different if he was walking around.
+It would have been a lot different if he was walking around.
 It is a wonderful place to explore but it may be a little stressful watching little ones around the ponds.